 FIUTS welcomes student volunteers with all skill levels and backgrounds.
-Facilitators can be any UW student, international or local, graduate or undergraduate.
+Facilitators can be any UW student, domestic or international, graduate or undergraduate.

 Examples of Opportunities for FIUTS Facilitators

-Conversation Groups: Work with English language learners and those who wish to to discuss various topics with people from around the globe to facilitate free, weekly conversation group(s) for international and local students.
-Culture Conversation group meets every Tuesday, Music Conversation Group meets every Wednesday and English Conversation Group meets every Thursday.
-All groups meet from 4:30-6:00 PM when classes are in session.
+Conversation Groups: Work with English language learners and those who wish to discuss various topics with people from around the globe in a casual, non-judgmental environment.
+Culture Conversation group meets every Tuesday, Music Conversation Group meets every Wednesday and English Conversation Group meets every Thursday from 4:30-5:30 PM during the academic year.

 Student Board: Make a stronger commitment to FIUTS, develop your leadership skills and learn about non-profit management by serving on the Student Board.
 This requires a separate application process and a year-long commitment.
 Applications are due each spring quarter for the following academic year.
 See the FIUTS Student Board website here.